clouseau/macports-lamp/README.md

 macports-lamp
 =============

-Builds a LAMP (MAMP) stack on OS X 10.9 Mavericks using MacPorts.
+Builds a LAMP (MAMP) stack on OS X 10.9 Mavericks or 10.10 Yosemite using MacPorts.

-Intended to be used on a fresh 10.9 install.
+Intended to be used on a fresh 10.9 or 10.10 install.

+Please read this README all the way through before beginning.

 Why
 ---
 MacPorts is powerful but finicky.
 I commonly end up with MySQL (I know, we're all switching to MariaDB soon) with the wrong permissions and other little niggling trouble.
-Therefore this script, which will reliably install MySQL 5.5 and PHP 5.4 plus Apache on 10.9.
-At least, for me.
-Tested with MacPorts 2.2.1 on OS X 10.9.1.
+Therefore this script, which will reliably install MySQL 5.5 and PHP 5.4 plus Apache on OS X. At least, for me.
+Tested with MacPorts 2.2.1 on OS X 10.9.1 and MacPorts 2.2.3 on OS X 10.10.1.

 Prerequisites
 -------------